mathisnozais/BEX/README.md

 - Fastq preprocessing of the CRISPR part is discribed in the 01_BulkNRA_preprocessing folder <br/>
 In order to re do Fastq preprocessing you can follow guidelines and script here : [01_FASTQ_Preprocessing script](01_FASTQ_Preprocessing/README.md)
 - Seurat analysis of the mice scRNAseq is discribed in the 02_Seurat_analysis folder <br/>
-In order to re do Seurat Analysis you can follow guidelines and script here : [02_Seurat_analysis script](02_Seurat_analysis/README.md)
+In order to re do the Figure 1 with Seurat Analysis you can follow guidelines and script here : [02_Seurat_analysis script](02_Seurat_analysis/README.md)
 - TCGA and CRISPR are on folder 03_DESEQ2_analysis for <br/>
-In order to
+In order to re do Figure 2 & 3 for TCGA and 5 for CRISPR part.
 - The analysis of the confocal images are described in the 04_Microscopy_analysis folder <br/>
 In order to re do the detection and counting of the nuclei and PLA spot, and to obtain the same image as the paper.